-The foundation manages county funds that provide annual support for 4-H programs.
-These funds can be invested with deposits of $5,000 or greater into two investment portfolios.
+The foundation manages county funds held in agency that provide annual support for 4-H programs.
+These funds are term endowments and can be invested with deposits of $5,000 or greater into two investment portfolios.
 Either the Capital Preservation Fund or the Capital Growth Fund.
 The interest earnings are then distributed to the county MSU Extension office.

 The advantages include: 1) interest earnings that are typically higher because the foundation’s investment potential is higher than that of a single fund investment and 2) once the fund is established, it can receive donations from any source interested in your county 4-H program.
 These funds are not established as perpetual endowments; the corpus may be used under certain circumstances.

 Endowed Funds for County Support

 Endowed gifts can be designated to support a specific county 4-H program.
 These funds are supported with a minimum gift of $30,000 for general county 4-H program support or for scholarship or annual award support.